David Weaver

 Partner

-David advises clients on all aspects of antitrust and foreign investment law, with a particular focus on obtaining UK and international merger control clearances on complex cross-border M&A.
+David advises clients on all aspects of antitrust and foreign investment law, with a particular focus on obtaining UK and international merger control and foreign investment/national security clearances on complex cross-border M&A.

-David has experience as a legal adviser at the UK Competition and Markets Authority, advising on complex Phase 1 and Phase 2 mergers investigations.
+David was a legal adviser at the UK Competition and Markets Authority, advising on complex Phase 1 and Phase 2 mergers investigations.
 He has invaluable insight into CMA processes and ways of working that can inform strategic decisions for his clients.
-David has also spent time in the firm's office in Brussels.

 Experience